 Complete blood count (CBC)

-A complete blood count (CBC) is a blood test used to evaluate your overall health and detect a wide range of disorders, including anemia, infection and leukemia.
+A complete blood count (CBC) is a blood test.
+It's used to look at overall health and find a wide range of conditions, including anemia, infection and leukemia.

-A complete blood count test measures several components and features of your blood, including:
+A complete blood count test measures the following:

 - Red blood cells, which carry oxygen

 - Hemoglobin, the oxygen-carrying protein in red blood cells